viklund/courses/ngsintro/1609/labs/loops-lab.md

 fi
 ```

-Now, modify the previous exercise to not do the conversion if a file with the intended name of the bam file already exists.
+Now, modify the previous exercise to only do the conversion if a file with the intended name of the bam file doesn't already exists.
 I.e. if you have a.sam and want to create a bam file named a.bam, first check if a.bam already exists and only do the conversion if it does not exist.

 Basic: